PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

      34˚: 0.8000 / 0.6420 = 1.2461 +/- 0.1610 (# points =  13)

 It can be seen that the statistics for last three images (which correspond to the  :ref:`last row here<orbitimagesexample>`), is based on very low numbers, compared to the ingress images.
-The uncertainties in the last three are therefore larger.
+The uncertainties in the last three are (therefore) larger.
 I am not sure how to compare these two sets properly.

-I can make three plots:
+I can make three types plots:

     (1) the RFR of all the images as a function of VeRa-derived temperature;
     (2) the average or median RFR of the images per orbit as a function of VeRa-derived temperatures;